jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/gui.rst

      - Zoom to the native resolution
    * - |mActionZoomFullExtent|
      - Zoom to full extent
-     - Changes the zoom level of the map you click to show the full extent of all layers visualized in it.
+     - Changes the zoom level of the map you click to show the full extent of all layers visualized in it
    * - |select_location|
      - Identify
      - Identify loactions on the map where you click.
 Use the three options on the right to specify what to identify